 While Rehmann is a published researcher and scholar of the highest caliber, it is as a teacher, friend, and mentor that he has truly transformed lives.

-Rehmann’s ability to focus on what’s really important in life – family, safety, and health – has made him a trusted adviser to countless students and colleagues.
+Rehmann’s ability to focus on what’s really important in life – family, safety, and health – has made him a trusted advisor to countless students and colleagues.

 And in fighting his own battle with Hodgkin’s lymphoma he has set a strong example of positivity and determination for others.